nholthaus/units/README.md

 ## Windows macros

 `_T` is known to conflict, but is hardcoded into the compiler and can't be disabled.
-For this reason, `tesla` units use the `_Te` abbreviation.
+For this reason, `Tesla` units use the `_Te` abbreviation.

 The following macros may need to be undefined on the Windows platform to use `units`: